IAmPraneel/HQNNResearch/README.md

 - ✅ Dataset preprocessing and scaling on GPU.
 Custom dataloaders for GPU based data preprocessing and loading.
 - ✅ Transitioned to PennyLane.
 - ✅ Optimizing HQNN pipeline to have global parameters and making it more functional to automate it.
-- ✅ Trained 36 models in an epirical, systematic manner recording the logs(per epoch), metrics and parameters for different models on 3 subsets of 100, 500, 1000 samples out of 22000 (for NIFTY over 4 years) of total dataset for 20 epochs.
-(1 model is trained thrice with 3 different random seeds).
-The smaller dataset analysis is to check for low data environment situations and 1000->500->100 samples to monitor change in model behaviour with respect to data scale.
+- ✅ Trained 36 models in an epirical, systematic manner recording the logs(per epoch), metrics and parameters for different models on 1000 sample out of 22000 (for NIFTY over 4 years) of total dataset for 50 epochs.
+(1 model is trained with 3 different random seeds).
-- ✅ Benchmark HQNN models with different params and create comparitive visualizations and interpret them.
 - ✅ Performance benchmarking against classical baselines
 - ✅ Found out that quant circuits negatively contribute to the learning by a factor of (~ -2.3, qc = 1 - (q_avg / c_avg) where q_avg = sum(q_losses) / len(q_losses) and c_avg = sum(c_losses) / len(c_losses)) .

-- ✅ Barren plateaus appear early (n ≥ 3), even in shallow circuits.
-With gradient efficiency = 1 for all models & gradient efficiency scaling linearly with qubits (2*n) instead of expected 4^(n) - 1.
-Which contradicts theoretical assumptions in current literature. (npj QI)
--
+Long term goals (next step)
 - 🚧 Performing Entaglemnet Entropy analysis for data to check for volume law for data in HEA (hardware efficient ansatz).
-(PRX Quantum)
 - 🚧 Explore Sparse HEA, and compare to current HEA to check for mitigation techniques for barren plateaus.
-(Science Advancements, Nature Communication)
 - 🚧 Create 1st draft of the results, providing solid proof of work and potential of the idea to approach institutes for computational resources and funding.

-Long term goals (next step)
 - 🚧 Include noise simulation to simulate real quantum hardware
-- 🚧 Compute on both data sets (Two major stock indices from 2 different markets NSE and Chicago stock exchange)
+- 🚧 Compute on both data sets (Two major stock indices from 2 different markets NSE (NIFTY) and Chicago stock exchange (SNP500))
 - 🚧 Implement on real quantum hardware, IBM runtime, Google, look for options.
 - 🚧 Reach out to institutes and companies for more compute power and funding to expand to entire dataset spanning over 3 years to analyse performacnce large set of data .
 ---